-Assume that the intention is to model a function with a two dimensional input, denoted by $\bm{x}$ and $\bm{d}_1$ and one dimensional output, denoted by $\bm{y}$.
+Assume that the intention is to model a function with a two-dimensional input, denoted by $\bm{x}$ and $\bm{d}_1$ and one-dimensional output, denoted by $\bm{y}$.
 The output of this function is a function of the inputs $\bm{x}$ and $\bm{d}_1$, $ f(\bm{x}, \bm{d}_1)$, and the objective of the modeling is to find this function, this is depicted in Figure~\ref{Ribbon_ieee}.

 In the first step, the modeling is performed on all the samples of $\bm{x}$ at the first sample of the $\bm{d}_1$ and the corresponding weight $\bm{\rho}_1$ is recorded.
 Then modeling is performed on all the samples of $\bm{x} $ at the next sample of $\bm{d}_1$.
 This process is continued until the last sample of $\bm{d}_1$, illustrated in Figure~\ref{2D_Initial}.